A Detailed Look at Astor & Orion's Sustainability Practice

 OUR INNOVATIVE 3D JEWELRY DESIGN PROCESS:

 Inspired by the natural world, we favor organic curves and interlocking geometries that can only be created as a part of a hand driven design process.
-Our lead designer, Tomas Wittelsbach uses a pen stylus to “hand sculpt” our jewelry with a similar technique as the jewelers of old used when they hand carved a wax block in preparation for the lost wax process.
+Our designs are “hand sculpted” with a digital stylus with a similar technique as the jewelers of old used when they hand carved a wax block in preparation for the lost wax process.

 We start the design process on the computer but don’t stop there.
 We are able to fully prototype and test our designs with our studio 3D printer.
 This not only allows us to make sure our production is exactly the way we want it but it also cuts down on the massive waste typically generated during the sampling process.